jacobc2700/flexer/README.md

 ### Postman Endpoints:

-- Here is some info on the Postman collections and endpoints.
+- Here is some info on the Postman collections and the endpoints within each one.
+- We have three different Postman collections: Posts, Profiles, Users & Authentication.
 - Posts:
 - Profiles:
 - Users & Authentication (4):